 Retrieve the results of a previously submitted batch request

 Verify a USI for an individual and receive an immediate response

 Verify a batch of USIs and receive an immediate response.

-What happens after I submit my AUSkey Authentication Developers Kit (ADK) form
+What happens after I submit my USI Authentication Developers Kit (ADK) form

-The USI Office will send you an the USI onboarding pack which includes test AUSkey and org codes, checksum algorithm, technical service contract, a web services presentation and other useful web service testing information.
+The USI Office will send you the USI Developers Kit which includes test AUSkey and org codes, checksum algorithm, technical service contract, a web services presentation and other useful web service testing information.